 “There remains a blue-sky opportunity for marketers willing to push technical boundaries to develop high-impact, high-engagement ads for their products,” Steve says.
 “It takes an intimate understanding of brand identity and a comprehensive grasp of technology.
 But that particular combination is becoming more common as a growing number of digital-first millennials grow in their careers, bringing with them a wealth of environmental knowledge that can be brought to bear on the modern advertising landscape.”

 Mobile advertising is unique because advertisers do not have to rely on a single creative format.
-Interactive videos, rich media, playables, and other creatives can all be used alongside each other and target specific audiences.
+Interactive videos, engaging offerwall campaigns, rich media ads, playables, and other creatives can all be used alongside each other and target specific audiences.

 “When consumers can tap, swipe, pinch, flip and do a number of other maneuvers with their screens to interact with ad content, there’s no end to the ways that advertisers can engage their audiences,” Steve notes.
 “And while some advertisers are using rich media ads in basic yet effective ways, such as to showcase a carousel of their product images, others are using them to offer mini-games and other types of unique content experiences that are so engaging they almost don’t feel like ads.”